 After “Gillberg” Duane Gill departed from WWE, he continued working as Gillberg on the indie circuit.
 He has also made intermittent appearances with WWE, with the most recent taking place in 2017 when he got a beatdown courtesy of Kevin Owens.

-When Duane Gill opened Gillberg’s Pro Wrestling Academy in Severn, Maryland 2010, his goal was to teach aspiring students the old-school way of working and the old-school way of respect, something he believes is missing in the business today.
+When he opened Gillberg’s Pro Wrestling Academy in Severn, Maryland 2010, his goal was to teach aspiring students the old-school way of working and the old-school way of respect, something he believes is missing in the business today.
 He wanted to rekindle the camaraderie and brotherhood he remembers from being an integral part of the locker room when he debuted in 1990.

 "It’s so much better when there’s laughter.
 Wrestling has to get fun again," he said shortly after opening the academy.

 Unfortunately, although his school seemed to be doing well, it is now permanently closed.
-It is unknown to us if the death of student Quentin Latrell Washington, age 25, in January of 2012 was the cause.
+It is unknown to us if the unfortunate death of student Quentin Latrell Washington, age 25, in January of 2012 was the cause.

 Duane Gill Suffers a Heart Attack, How You Can Help